 “People who continue to practice the martial arts for prolonged periods are different from the general populace in these ways: they have lower level of anxiety; an increased sense of responsibility; they are less likely to be radical; they have an increased level of self-esteem; and they are more socially intelligent.”
 (Source- Psychology Today, May 1985.)

-When your child learns Karate, they will be required to show their instructors unflinching respect.
+When your child learns Karate, showing their instructors unflinching respect is an important prerequisite.
 Some children today have difficulty showing respect to authority, which can cause problems at home, school and in adulthood.
 It is common for instructors to spend time in class discussing the importance of respecting teachers, parents, themselves and each other.
 Children build relationships with their instructor and do not want to disappoint them with inappropriate behaviour.
-Experts believe that the respect learnt in Karate can be the most important benefit, often translating into improved behaviour and grades.
+Experts believe that the respect learnt in Karate can be the most important benefit.
+Often translating into improved behaviour and grades.

 Helps build social skills

-This can be a benefit to all kids, but may be especially beneficial for kids who may struggle in some social scenarios.
+This can be a benefit to all kids.
+But, may be especially beneficial for kids who may struggle in some social scenarios.
 Karate allows them to build their social skills in an environment where their peers share a common interest.
-Kids who practise karate feel a sense of belonging, and that they are part of a larger team with shared goals and interests.
+Kids who practise karate feel a sense of belonging.
+As well as being part of a larger team, with shared goals and interests.

 Sets Attainable Goals

-Karate is based around an accomplishment system of colour belts, from white for beginner, to the coveted black for the advanced.
+Karate is based around an accomplishment system of colour belts.
+These range from white for beginner, to the coveted black for the advanced.
 This ranking system encourages students to keep striving to reach the next level.
-Because Karate is all about individual development and not a team sport, it allows children to develop at their own pace, and maximises their physical activity because they’ll never be ‘on the bench’.
-The award of different coloured belts as they progress through the levels and advance their skills boosts self-esteem and keeps them motivated.
+Because Karate is all about individual development and not a team sport, it allows children to develop at their own pace.
+In addition, it maximises their physical activity.
+Because, they’ll never be ‘on the bench’.
+The award of different coloured belts as they progress through the levels and advance their skills, boosts self-esteem and keeps them motivated.

 Considering Karate in Melbourne?

 Thinking about enrolling your child in Karate?
-This Winter, ASC is running a special ‘Experience Karate’ holiday camp in Melbourne for the first time.
-This is the perfect opportunity for your child to get a taste of Karate and decide if it’s the right sport for them.
+This Winter, ASC is running a special ‘Experience Karate’ holiday camp in Melbourne for the first time (https://australiansportscamps.com.au/).
+This is the perfect opportunity for your child to get a taste of Karate.
+As well as deciding if it’s the right sport for them.
 This will be a fun, interactive, non-contact program, focusing on fundamental skills and applications.
 Or, if your child already participates in Karate classes, our program will offer these students a great way to brush up on their skills and advance to the next level.

-Our camps are suitable for boys and girls of all skill levels, aged 6 to 16 years.
+Our camps are suitable for boys and girls of all skill levels.
+Catering for ages 6 to 16 years.